alfa23/portfolio-project-three/README.md

 ### Project Goals

+- To deploy a command-line application to a cloud-based platform.
-- To create a command-line game of chance that is easy to navigate and fun play.
+- To create an online game of chance that is easy and fun play.
-- The game runs in a smooth loop, allowing users to play as many times as they wish.
+- To ensure the game runs in a smooth loop, allowing users to play as many times as they wish.
-- To keep users informed of their current-game status.
+- To provide a positive UX by ensuring users are kept informed of their current in-game status.
-- To provide users with a goal/incentive to have "just one more go"...
+- To provide a positive UX by ensuring that any user input errors are effectively dealt with.
+- To include a process to track/record the best user scores for the game & display the all-time best.

 ### External User Goals: User Stories: